timebertt/kubectl-revisions/README.md

 # kubectl-revisions

-🚀 *Time-travel through your cluster* 🕰️
+🚀 *Time-travel through your workload's revision history* 🕰️

 ## About